arnoldt100/anansi/documentation/source/Classes/MDInitSimEnvVisitor.cpp.rst

 Accessors
 ^^^^^^^^^

-    .. function:: void MDInitSimEnvVisitor::visit(AnansiMolecularDynamics& a_sim) const
+    .. function:: void MDInitSimEnvVisitor::visit(AnansiMolecularDynamics& a_simulation) const

-        Invoking visit will enable the simulation environment for thr AnansiMolecularDynamics object a_sim.
-        This means the MPI environment will be initiated.
+        On Invocation of this method, the MPI environment will be initiated.

-        :param a_sim: A simulation object.
+        :param a_simulation: An AnansiMolecularDynamics simulation object that is being visited.

         :rtype: void